TheBetaM/CrateModLoader/README.md

 It detects, extracts, modifies and rebuilds detected PS2 ISO files.

 Supports:
-- Crash Nitro Kart - All PS2 (GC Not yet implemented)
+- Crash Nitro Kart - All PS2 (GC not yet supported)
 - Crash Twinsanity - All PS2
-- Crash Tag Team Racing - NTSC-U/PAL PS2 (PSP and GC not yet implemented)
+- Crash Tag Team Racing - NTSC-U/PAL PS2 (PSP and GC not yet supported)
-- Crash of the Titans - All PS2 (PSP and Wii not yet implemented)
+- Crash of the Titans - All PS2 (PSP and Wii not yet supported)
-- Crash Mind Over Mutant - All PS2 (PSP and Wii not yet implemented)
+- Crash Mind Over Mutant - All PS2 (PSP and Wii not yet supported)

 Crash Nitro Kart API by BetaM, ManDude and eezstreet.
 Crash Twinsanity API by NeoKesha.